San Francisco 49ers’ Don Jones escorts teen with Down syndrome to prom: 'You are an awesome guy'

 "He said he would make sure he was here no matter what" Martin said, adding in a Facebook post, “He not only made her feel special but he danced with all the kids and they loved it.
 You are a[n] AWESOME guy!"

 Martin was not immediately available for additional comment when contacted by Fox News on Saturday.

-A spokesperson for the San Francisco 49ers did not respond to a request for comment.
+"Our organization strives to positively impact the lives of others, and that would not be possible without people like Don who take advantage of opportunities to put smiles on people’s faces and warm feelings in their hearts," a spokesperson for the San Francisco 49ers said in a statement to Fox News.

+"So many of these stories happen every day involving our players and athletes everywhere, and we are proud that Don’s actions helped bring that to light," the statement continued.